chscheller/SC2Recorder/README.md

 Open [DemoReplay_3-16-1.SC2Replay](DemoReplay_3-16-1.SC2Replay) (directly with the Starcraft II client) to ensure that Starcraft II has downloaded the required version.

+If you used the default install location PySC2 should find the latest binary.
+If you changed the install location, you'll need to set the `SC2PATH` environment variable with the correct location.

 #### Linux

 Download Starcraft II Linux package **Version 3.16.1** from the Blizzard sc2client [GitHub repository](https://github.com/Blizzard/s2client-proto#downloads).